FBimage

 Solar PPA or Lease – What are the differences

-Solar PPAs (or Solar Power Purchase Agreements) are a predominant financing choice being used by solar companies
+Solar PPAs (or Solar Power Purchase Agreements) are a predominant financing choice being considered by many homeowners.

 A Solar PPA is very similar to Solar Lease, just like leasing anything – You don’t own it.
-You get a lower Levelized payment, but you are leaving way too much on the table.
+You get a lower-levelized payment, but this arrangement may result in missing out on significant potential savings or advantages.

-It’s like renting part of your property to a power company, only you’re paying the rent!
+It’s like renting part of your property to a power company, and only you’re paying the rent!

 Let’s take an in-depth look at the Solar PPA: